CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ---
 layout: post
-title:  "How to automate updates from Dataverse publications to your contributor / researcher online CV"
+title:  "How to automate updates from Dataverse publications to your ORCID contributor and researcher online CV"
 abstract: "This tutorial will help you set an ORCID record (or public record) auto-update triggered by a dataset publication on a Dataverse repository using DOIs as dataset PIDs"
 ---